nexaa-cloud/terraform-provider-nexaa/docs/resources/message_queue.md

 ### Optional

-- `allowlist` (List of String) List of IP addresses allowed to access the message queue
+- `allowlist` (List of String) List of IP addresses allowed to access the message queue (defaults: '0.0.0.0/0' and '::/0')

 ### Read-Only